-I felt God near me, and the morsels of His Word were enjoyable.
-I had been trying to read my Bible on a regular basis.
-I applied the plan to read the chapter from Proverbs that corresponds with the calendar day of the month since it has 31 chapters.
-It helped me begin the habit of spending time regularly feeding my spirit.
+My plan to read one chapter from Proverbs a day was in full swing.
+It helped me read my Bible on a regular basis.
+The plan is easy to remember; you read the chapter of Proverbs that corresponds with the calendar day of the month since it has 31 chapters.

-Then one day I started seeing a disturbing pattern.
+As I read, I started seeing a disturbing pattern.
+Certain words and phrases were oddly familiar.
 I wasn’t quite sure, so I skimmed for confirmation.
-Yep.
-It was there.
+Yep, to my horror, it was there.

 It was one of those moments when you get to the bathroom after sitting at the restaurant table with your friends, and you look in the mirror and discover what everyone else had probably already seen.

 I have mustard on my cheek?
-Why does everyone pretend like they didn’t notice when they’re looking right at me?
+Why does everyone pretend like they don’t notice when they’re looking right at me?

 Why didn’t anyone tell me?

-I discovered that I’d been living in Foolsville, and I wanted to move out that very day without securing a house elsewhere.
-I was on a journey following God, and nothing else mattered.
+It felt as if I’d been living in Foolsville.
+I wanted to move out that very day without securing a house elsewhere.
+Since I was on a journey following God, nothing else mattered.

 Whoever trusts in his own mind is a fool, but he who walks in wisdom will be delivered.
 Proverbs 28:26 ESV